Skip to content

 Port Shuttle (Cruise Passengers)

-Cruise passengers have access to free shuttles running between Port Cabo Rojo and Pedernales town.
+Cruise passengers often have access to free shuttles running between Port Cabo Rojo and Pedernales town.
 It’s a quick ride and lets you poke around the local markets, grab lunch at a Dominican restaurant, or simply see what an authentic border town looks like.
-The shuttle schedule aligns with ship arrivals and departures, but confirm timing at the port information desk.
+The shuttle schedule aligns with ship arrivals and departures, but confirm timing at the information desk.

 Things To Do In Cabo Rojo, Dominican Republic

 Cabo Rojo isn’t a destination with amusement parks, zip-line courses, or all-inclusive activity desks.
-What you’ll find instead are raw natural experiences: empty beaches, flamingo-filled lagoons, prehistoric wildlife, and landscapes that look more like another planet than the Caribbean.
+What you’ll find instead are raw natural experiences.
+Empty beaches, flamingo-filled lagoons, prehistoric wildlife, and landscapes that look more like another planet than the Caribbean.
 For cruise passengers, we’ve included distances from Port Cabo Rojo and realistic excursion times to help you plan.
 For independent travelers staying overnight, you’ll have time to explore at a more relaxed pace and hit multiple spots without watching the clock.

 click to see more images